libigl/libigl/tutorial/tutorial.md

 * the use of indices instead of pointers greatly simplifies debuggind
 * the data can be trivially read/written on disk

-libIGL provides Input/Output functions to read and write common mesh formats.
+libigl provides Input/Output functions to read and write common mesh formats.
 The reading/writing functions are named read\*.h and write\*.h, respectively.

 Reading a mesh from file requires a single igl function call: